cvxopt/cvxopt/doc/source/printing.rst

 Matrix Formatting
 *****************

-This appendix describes ways to customize the formatting of CVXOPT matrices.
+This appendix describes ways to customize the formatting of kvxopt matrices.

 As with other Python objects, the functions :func:`repr` and :func:`str` return strings with printable representations of matrices.
 The command